 Maimonides

 Moses ben Maimon, commonly known as Maimonides and also referred to by the Hebrew acronym Rambam, was a Sephardic rabbi and philosopher who became one of the most prolific and influential Torah scholars of the Middle Ages.
 He lived in Spain and later Egypt from 1138 to 1204, the year of the Sack of Constantinople in the 4th Crusade.
-His collection in English is called "Book of the Strong Hand"
+His collection in English is called "Book of the Strong Hand."

 Title - Thesis | Scroll | Short Description | Synthesis 2nd Temple | Antithesis | Synthesis Apostolic | Synthesis Amoraim | Continent Origin | Southern Worldview | Northern Worldview |